apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 it's processing.

 If you paid close attention, you may now see a problem.
 How do we click a button in the page when we're working with Cheerio?
 We don't have a browser to do it and we only have the HTML of the page to work with.
-So the simple answer is that we can't click a button.
+The simple answer is that we can't click a button.
 Does that mean that we cannot get the data at all?
 Usually not, but it requires some clever DevTools-Fu.